Keystone Preservation Group

 completed in accordance with the Part 2 Application.

-Keystone Preservation's staff has successfully guided property owners
+Keystone Preservation's staff has successfully guided property owners through the

-closely with owners, architects, contractors and historic reviewing agencies to
+architects, contractors and historic reviewing agencies to ensure that issues are

-ensure that issues are addressed properly and in a timely manner.
-Our role in
+addressed properly and in a timely manner.
+Our role in successful projects typically

-review, site visits during construction, as well as negotiations with the SHPO
+well as negotiations with the SHPO and NPS.

 The Princeton Club, exterior